miladtsx/shahin/core_native/README.md

 `-ClientKeyHex`/`-ClientKeyFile`).
 When `-ClientId` is provided the build automatically creates or reuses a random 32-byte secret stored at `.keys/client-<id>.key` (this path sits at the repo root and is ignored by git).
-That key both encrypts the Python/asset payloads and gets embedded—after obfuscation—into the Rust launcher via `embedkey`, so nothing outside Rust ever sees the raw material.
+That base key is hashed with the client identifier to derive the actual module key, and the base material is split into four 8-byte fragments that land in misleading PE/ELF sections.
+Each fragment is masked via an LFSR seeded with the launcher hash; the Rust launcher recombines them with a small Feistel mixer before unmasking.
+Every protected module/asset also gets a per-scope tweak (`derive_scoped` => SHA256(base || scope)) so different payloads never share the same encryption key.
 The `protect` helper still writes `protected/key_manifest.json` noting whether payloads expect launcher-hash derivation or a client key; keeping the `.keys/client-*.key` files lets you repackage updates for that client later without changing their decryption key.